kanhairaval/the-manhattan-project/README.md

 ## Credits

-This application was built by Aidan Reynolds, Mario Trigueros, Semir Seper & the Living Legend Kanhai Raval as a project for UofT Bootcamp.
+This application was built by Aidan Reynolds, Mario Trigueros, Semir Seper & Kanhai Raval as a project for UofT Bootcamp.

 ## License